Loved by 15K+ pet parents

 Socialisation.

 A crate is useful for socialisation exercises if you have a dog that is not keen on being around people it does not know.
-When there are lots of children running around your home, or you may have guests having a meal, you can prevent triggering over excitement by bringing your pup back to their crate.
-You can even use this tool to prevent unwanted behaviours, such as begging at the table when you are eating, the crate comes in handy until you have your training skills under control.
+When there are lots of children running around your home, or you have guests having a meal, you can prevent overexcitement by bringing your pup back to their crate.
+You can even use this tool to prevent unwanted behaviours, such as begging at the table when you are eating.
+The crate comes in handy until you have your training skills under control.

 Away from home working.

 Your dog or puppy should never be left for extended periods each day in a crate.
-Consider getting the services of a dog walker or pet sitter to break up the monotony of your dog’s day to provide them with socialisation and exercise.
+Consider hiring a dog walker or pet sitter to break up your dog’s day, providing them with socialisation and exercise.
 A crate should have enough room to turn around, stand up, and lie down comfortably.

 Safety.

-If your dog keeps having bad experiences with its crate, this could leave your dog to be traumatized and anxious, and unable to trust you.
-This can be one of the major disadvantages of crate training if you keep getting it wrong, such as just putting your dog in a crate when you are just leaving the house.
+If your dog keeps having bad experiences with its crate, this could leave your dog traumatised and anxious, and unable to trust you.
+One major disadvantage of crate training is that it can be ineffective if you're not doing it correctly, such as simply putting your dog in a crate when you're leaving the house.
 This can become a trigger for your dog and cause stress.
-Leaving your dog for extended periods of time while you are working 8 hours a day can lead to your dog suffering both psychologically and physically from being crated for too long.
+Leaving your dog for extended periods while you are working 8 hours a day can lead to your dog suffering both psychologically and physically from being crated for too long.
 This can result in separation anxiety, eating disorders, depression, or hyperactivity, along with muscle atrophy, obsessive compulsive behaviours, like licking and chewing, and even the inability to form a meaningful bond with their owner.
-Crating for long hours during the day denies dogs from expressing their most basic natural needs including stretching, moving around, exploring their environment, and most importantly going to the toilet.
+Crating for long hours during the day denies dogs from expressing their most basic natural needs, including stretching, moving around, exploring their environment, and most importantly, going to the toilet.
 Your dog should only be crated 4 hours maximum in the daytime.
-Your dog will need a walk and toilets and some kind of brain enrichment such as a stuffed food Kong.
+Your dog will need a walk, a toilet break, and some kind of brain enrichment, such as a stuffed food Kong.

 Finally.

 Remember to slowly build your puppy or dog’s confidence up in their crate.
-Put the crate in an area where the family spends the most time, such as the family room.
+Place the crate in a frequently used area, like the family room.
 Make the crate comfortable with their bed inside.
 Make sure the crate door is securely fastened open, so it won’t hit your puppy or dog and frighten them.
 When they are coming and going out of the crate, encourage your pup or dog to enter the crate by tossing some treats inside the crate.
-If they refuse to go all the way inside the crate at first that’s ok, don’t ever force them to enter.
+If they refuse to go all the way inside the crate at first, that’s ok, don’t ever force them to enter.
 Just continue tossing treats into the crate until they walk in calmly.
-You can even use a toy, just make everything positive about the crate.
-This step may take time or as long as several days.
-Have some enrichments ready for your crate training such as a food stuffed Kong, so if they do go in the crate, you can give them the Kong, but leave the door open until your puppy or dog is happy and confident being inside their crate.
-I have clients today who have crate trained their dog from a puppy and they leave the crate door open and their dogs are still happy to go in the crate.
+You can even use a toy; make everything positive about the crate.
+This step may take time, or as long as several days.
+Have some enrichments ready for your crate training, such as a food-stuffed Kong.
+This way, if your puppy or dog does go in the crate, you can offer the Kong, but leave the door open until they're happy and confident inside.
+I have clients today who have crate trained their dog from a puppy, and they leave the crate door open, and their dogs are still happy to go in the crate.

 Leave a comment (all fields required)